fbpx

 Wild hamsters tend to live longer than hamsters in captivity [2].
 These hamsters can live up to 5 years old.
 This is likely related to their diet and activities in the wild.

-When hamsters are born, there can be as many as twenty of them.
+When hamsters are born, there can be as many as twenty.
 Known as pups, these animals rely on their mothers for the first 3 to 4 weeks of life.

-Once they are old enough, you should separate your hamsters into their enclosures, especially if you have Syrian hamsters, which tend to fight with each other.
+Once they are old enough, you should separate your hamsters into their enclosures, especially if you have Syrian hamsters, who tend to fight each other.

-You can often leave other hamsters together as they like social groups, but you need to separate them by sexes, or you could end up with lots of babies.
+You can often leave other hamsters together as they like social groups, but you need to separate them by sex, or you could have many babies.

 Hamsters tend to reach sexual maturity between 4 and 6 weeks old, so you’ll want to separate males and females early on.